-10. California, New York State, and Washington, D.C.
+10. California, New York State, Massachusetts, and Washington, D.C.
 Law Only.
-I, Ali Ebrahimzadeh, am an attorney licensed to practice law only in Washington, D.C., New York State, and the State of California, including the Trial and Appellate Courts of the State of New York and all of California’s Superior Courts, state Courts of Appeal, and the California Supreme Court, as well as Federal law in the Federal District Courts for the Northern District of California, the US Bankruptcy Courts for the Northern District of California, and the United States Court of Appeals for the Ninth Circuit.
-I do not handle legal matters that have no jurisdictional ties to the State of California, New York State, or Washington, D.C. and that require an attorney to be licensed in another state outside of California, New York State, and the District of Columbia.
-If your lawsuit or legal concerns do not pertain to California, New York State, or District of Columbia law and the courts noted in this paragraph, then please see an attorney in the relevant state, as I only handle California, New York State, and Washington, D.C. related matters.
+I, Ali Ebrahimzadeh, am an attorney licensed to practice law only in Washington, D.C., New York State, the Commonwealth of Massachusetts, and the State of California, including the Trial and Appellate Courts of the State of New York, the Supreme Judicial Court and Trial and Appellate Courts of the Commonwealth of Massachusetts, the Superior Court and Court of Appeals of the District of Columbia, and all of California’s Superior Courts, state Courts of Appeal, and the California Supreme Court, as well as Federal law in the Federal District Courts for the Northern District of California, Eastern District of California, Central District of California, and Southern District of California, the US Bankruptcy Courts for the Northern District of California, and the United States Court of Appeals for the Ninth Circuit.
+I do not handle legal matters that have no jurisdictional ties to the State of California, New York State, the Commonwealth of Massachusetts, Washington, D.C. or the Federal Courts noted here above and that require an attorney to be licensed in another jurisdiction outside of California, New York State, the Commonwealth of Massachusetts, the District of Columbia or the Federal Courts noted here above.
+If your lawsuit or legal concerns do not pertain to California, New York State, the Commonwealth of Massachusetts, the District of Columbia, or the Federal Courts noted here above and their related laws and courts as noted in this paragraph, then please consult with an attorney licensed in the relevant jurisdiction.

 11. Solo Practitioner, Home Office.
 I am a Solo Practitioner attorney who practices out of my San Francisco Bay Area, California home.
-I am available to represent clients in all of New York State, California, and Washington, DC.
+I am available to represent clients in all of New York State, California, the Commonwealth of Massachusetts, Washington, DC, and the Federal Courts noted here above.
 My mailing addresses noted anywhere are not brick-and-mortar law office addresses but rather are my mailing addresses.
 I am the author of all the content of this website, except where explicitly noted.
 I do not have any employees, associates, or staff.
 Please mail any legal documents to me at 5111 Telegraph Avenue, Box 107, Oakland, CA 94609.

 12. Letters, Voice-mails, Emails, and/or Any Other Information or Documents Communicated to Ali Ebrahimzadeh, Esq..
 Merely by receiving any communications (e.g., letters, voice-mails, emails, and/or any other information or documents, analog, digital, or otherwise) that any party communicates to me, I am not creating any attorney-client relationship with that party, I am not agreeing to review such communications (and I reserve the right to not review them and to delete them), and I am not agreeing to do any work for the sender party or any party related to such communications.
 Please read my Initial Consultation page information regarding how to set up an Initial Consultation appointment with me.
 In regards to any such communications, I strictly abide by all applicable law and rules of ethics.